NumanAnees/React/README.md

 #React App
-This app is written in ReactJs.
+This app is written in React .